 or change the address of its principal business office or its principal operations

-base, the operator must apply to amend the existing operating certificate.
+base, the operator must apply to amend the existing Operating Certificate.
 The

-office.
+district office (CHDO).
 All supporting documents should accompany the request for amendment.

-original date of issuance, and will show the amended date of issuance.
+the original date of issuance, and will show the amended date of issuance.

-Volume 3, Chapter 2, Section 1, Paragraph 3-32, Amendment of Operations
+Volume 3, Chapter 18, Section 8, Paragraph

-Certificates and OpSpecs which are voluntarily surrendered
+C. Cancellation.
+Certificates and OpSpecs that are voluntarily surrendered

 for cancellation should be accepted.
 The certificate must be accompanied by